 TGah Editor: Change the paragraphs below as follows (#6094, 6096, 6131):

-Channel bandwidth for sector training shall be a width up to the BSS bandwidth indicated in the S1G Beacon frame during the (Short) Beacon Interval.
+Channel bandwidth for sector training shall be a width up to the BSS bandwidth indicated in the S1G Beacon frame during the beacon interval.
 The AP may transmit NDP CTS frames for sector sounding in parallel (e.g., with a value of S1G_DUP_2M for the TXVECTOR parameter FORMAT and a value of CBW8 for the TXVECTOR parameter CH_BANDWIDTH in a BSS with an operating width of 8MHz).
 The Bandwidth Indication field in the sounding frames (in NDP_2M CTS frame) and the Channel Indication field in the Sounding RAW shall comply with the TXVECTOR parameter CH_BANDWIDTH.

 10.1.3.10.1 General